Trumpet Fingering Chart and How the Trumpet's Valves Work

 Trumpet Fingering Chart

 Below, you'll find a useful chart that shows the most commonly used fingerings for trumpet.
-This chart can also be used for playing cornet, flugelhorn, tenor horn, baritone, euphonium (which has three valves), and the tuba (three valves treble clef).
+This chart can also be used for playing cornet, flugelhorn, tenor horn, baritone, euphonium (which have three valves), and the tuba (three valves treble clef).
 The fingerings shown are the ones that are most likely to be in tune on most trumpets.
 The low C# and D are slightly sharp, so they require you to extend the 3rd valve slide by about an inch.
 Notes can be fine-tuned by using the 1st and 3rd valve slides or by lipping the note.

 The video below will show you the most common fingerings and will play each note helping you to pitch correctly.
 The sound on the video is in Bb, so the pitches would be incorrect for Eb instruments, such as soprano cornet, tenor horn, and tuba.
 However, the fingerings will still be correct for the aforementioned instruments.